 Please do not hesitate to contact the office if the discomfort persists for more than 7 days or if there are any questions.

 Laughing gas is given through a small breathing mask which is placed over the your nose, allowing them to relax, but without putting them to sleep.
 The American Academy of Pediatric Dentistry, recognizes this technique as a very safe, effective technique to use for treating patient’s dental needs.
-The gas is mild, easily taken, then with normal breathing, it is quickly eliminated from the body.
+The gas is mild and easily taken; then, with normal breathing, it is quickly eliminated from the body.
 It is non-addictive.
 While inhaling laughing gas/oxygen, you will remains fully conscious and keeps all natural reflexes.

 Prior to the appointment: